akheron/jansson/doc/apiref.rst

            /* block of code that uses key and value */ }

-   The items are not returned in any particular order.
+   The items are returned in the order they were inserted to the object.

    **Note:** It's not safe to call ``json_object_del(object, key)`` during iteration.
 If you need to, use